Sebastián Beccacece: Racing Club

 On 16 December 2019, Beccacece signed an 18-month contract with Racing Club, still in the Argentine top tier.
 He led the club to a fourth position in the league before its abandonment due to the COVID-19 pandemic, and reached the quarterfinals of the 2020 Copa Libertadores before being knocked out by Boca Juniors.

 On 26 December 2020, Beccacece resigned.

 Defensa y Justicia (3rd spell)

 On 15 February 2021, Beccacece returned to Defensa for a third spell.
 He resigned on 11 September of the following year.

+Elche

+On 21 March 2023, Beccacece was named in charge of Spanish La Liga side Elche, becoming their fourth manager of the season.
+Despite suffering relegation, he remained in charge of the club in the following campaign, before announcing his departure on 26 May 2024, after the club's chances to qualify to the play-offs were extinguished.

+Ecuador

+On August 1, 2024, he was announced as head coach of the Ecuador national team.